 If you're going to create a modern bike with retro looks then what better groupset to use than the rarely-seen silver version of Campagnolo's Potenza collection?
 It's perfectly suited to the Kings' lugged Reynolds 853 steel frame, building into an up-to-date incarnation of the classic British clubman's bike.

 The Tifosi line of bikes belongs to UK Campagnolo importer Chicken Cyclekit, so it's no surprise to find a number of Campagnolo-equipped bikes in the range.
-With the Campagnolo's 105 rival components, Centaur, this is the entry-level bike in the range.
-It's set up as an audax/light touring all-rounder, with Miche wheels and chainset, and not only does it have clearance for mudguards, Tifosi bungs a set in so you won't get a wet bum.
+With the Campagnolo's Ultegra-and-a-bit-level groupset, Chorus, this is the one of the top bikes in the range, with a frame claimed to weigh just 980 grams.

 Bianchi’s Intenso has the entry-level version of Bianchi's C2C carbon fibre endurance frame and is built with Campagnolo’s Centaur 11-speed groupset.